Grant users access to Microsoft Dynamics 365 (online) as a Microsoft Online service

-Applies To: Microsoft Dynamics CRM Online
+Applies To: Dynamics 365 (online), Dynamics CRM Online

-Users can’t access CRM Online until they’ve been assigned at least one security role.
-See Step Two: Assign security roles in Microsoft Dynamics CRM Online .|
+Users can’t access Dynamics 365 (online) until they’ve been assigned at least one security role.
+See Step Two: Assign security roles in Dynamics 365 (online).

 Administrative roles are available to assign to users in the Office 365 admin portal.
 The administrative roles cover a set of rights and permissions related to managing the service subscription, such as adding users and assigning licenses.
 The global administrator role has rights to control every aspect of the subscription and to add subscriptions to other online services.
 The password administrator role has rights to reset a user’s password, create service requests, and monitor the service.